dilettant/thepublicoffice/files/2012-09-01-special-issue-fix.md

 	* alicechauchat@leslaboratoires.org
 	* will probably travel on the budget of Les Labo, needs to be checked

-* Nilo Gallego
+* Nilo Martinez

-* Nilo/Arantxa Martinez
+* Arantxa Martinez
 	* nilogallego@gmail.com
 	* araparis@yahoo.com.mx
 	* Nilo and Arantxa will come together.
 As Arantxa had a child just a few days ago, they will be back with an answer about how to organize the trip in mid- or end of September

+* Blanca from Mugatxoan
-* Blanca + Ion from Mugatxoan
+* Ion from Mugatxoan
+	* we cover Blanca's costs
+    * they will find solution for Ion.

 * Marijana Cvetcovic 12-17(18)
 marijana.cvetkovic@gmail.com
-Gästlägenhet/Guest apartment in Tanto (via AJ), staying with husband and child.
+Guest apartment in Tanto (via AJ), staying with husband and child.
-400 kr/night
+400 kr/night= 2000 kr (2400)
-NB: reimbursment to AJ's parents!
+*NB: reimbursment to AJ's parents!*

 *Possible participants:*